The Unbearable Lightness of Being: Philosophical underpinnings

 Challenging the concept of eternal recurrence (the idea that the universe and its events have already occurred and will recur ad infinitum), the story's thematic meditations posit the alternative: that each person has only one life to live and that which occurs in life occurs only once and never again – thus the "lightness" of being.
 Moreover, this lightness also signifies freedom; Tomáš and Sabina display this lightness, whereas Tereza's character is "weighed down".
-In the Constance Garnett translation of Tolstoy's War and Peace she gives us the phrase "strange lightness of being" during the description of Prince Andrey's death.
-In contrast, the concept of eternal recurrence imposes a "heaviness" on life and the decisions that are made – to borrow from Nietzsche's metaphor, it gives them "weight".
+In Constance Garnett's translation of Tolstoy's War and Peace she gives us the phrase "strange lightness of being" during the description of Prince Andrey's death.
+In contrast, the concept of eternal recurrence imposes a "heaviness" on life and the decisions that are made.
 Nietzsche believed this heaviness could be either a tremendous burden or great benefit depending on the individual's perspective.

-The "unbearable lightness" in the title also refers to the lightness of love and sex, which are themes of the novel.
-Kundera portrays love as fleeting, haphazard and possibly based upon endless strings of coincidences, despite holding much significance for humans.